dimforge/ncollide/docs/about.md

 website is composed of a set of markdown files located on the [gh-pages](https://github.com/sebcrozet/ncollide/tree/gh-pages) branch of the main **ncollide** repository.
-It is compiled using [MkDocs](https://www.mkdocs.org/).
-As explained in the next section, you need to fork, fix, and create a pull request to make your contribution integrable into our code base.
+It is compiled using [MkDocs v0.15.3](https://www.mkdocs.org/).
+As explained in the next section, you need to fork, fix, and create a pull request (targeting the **gh-pages** branch) to make your contribution integrable into our code base.
 There are no specific rules, except that all compilable code to generate illustrations must be located on the `src` folder.
 Downloadable examples have to be located on the `examples` directory of the main project, i.e., on the `master` branch.

 #### Working on the library